RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `400`: When the request data is not sent.
 - `404`: When no donation was found for the given ID.

+### `GET /currencies`
+Gets the list of currencies that can be used when creating a new donation manually.

+Returns data with the following properties:
+- `currencies` (`PublicCurrency[]`): The list of supported currencies.

 ### `POST /link`
 Links a user to a donation.